Simy and Obi make losing debut for Salernitana against Bologna

 Following Sunday's loss, Simy and Obi will turn their attention to next Sunday's fixture at the Stadio Arechi when Salernitana host Jose Mourinho's Roma for their second Serie A game of the season.

-Simy dazzled in front of goal last season with 20 goals in 38 Serie A matches but it could not save Crotone from relegating to the Serie B while Obi was in the Serie B with Chievo and he returned four goals in 31 games, in addition to his midfield duties.
+Simy dazzled in front of goal last season with 20 goals in 38 Serie A matches but it could not save Crotone from being relegated to Serie B while Obi was in the Italian second division with Chievo and he returned four goals in 31 games, in addition to his midfield duties.